thedynamiclinker/sudocode/bin/sh.md

 0: We absolutely do it for fun.

+1: Ok yeah I guess that's---

+0: And that's by far the most important reason we do it.

-1: Oh.
+1: It is?

+0: Of course.
+If we weren't here because we loved it, we'd be somewhere else, being something else, like bankers or professional wrestlers or yoga instructors.

+1: I don't think anyone loves being a banke---

 0: And what makes it fun?

-1: Well I suppose it's nice to understand things.
+1: Well I guess it's nice to understand things.

 0: Absolutely.
 So do you prefer working on problems you already understand?